ollybritton/notes-school/README.md

 # ...
 ```

 So entries that I've marked as private don't get included.
+The actual code which builds the `notes/` folder from the Albatross store is [here](https://github.com/albatross-org/go-albatross/blob/master/cmd/albatross/cmd/action_export_store.go).